bsharathramesh/HW2_SoftwareEngineering/README.md

 3.)
 All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

+4.)
+Each edge considers its opposite edge as its neighbour.

 ## Languages Used